 Specialists within our state-of-the-art Cardiac Catheterization Laboratory provide advanced treatments for coronary artery disease.
 Procedures performed in the cardiac catheterization laboratory include:

 Our leading interventional cardiologists also perform "unprotected" left main coronary artery and other high-risk percutaneous coronary interventions that use intraaortic balloon or percutaneous left ventricular support devices.

-Physicians at the Coronary Artery Disease Program are experienced in using beating heart surgery to treat patients who are at high risk for coronary artery bypass surgeries (CABG) using conventional cardiopulmonary bypass.
+Physicians at the High-Risk Coronary Intervention Program are experienced in using beating heart surgery to treat patients who are at high risk for coronary artery bypass surgeries (CABG) using conventional cardiopulmonary bypass.

 The care team at the Corrigan Minehan Heart Center encourages all patients and family members to learn more about conditions and diseases that affect the heart and overall cardiovascular system.
 The links below provide more information about heart conditions and diseases that might be treated within this program.

 Coronary heart disease occurs when cholesterol builds up within the walls of the heart’s arteries (coronary arteries), forming what is called plaque.

 A heart attack occurs when one or more regions of the heart muscle experience a severe or prolonged lack of oxygen caused by blocked blood flow to the heart muscle.

 Mass General is dedicated to ensuring that people understand their health care choices and have the necessary information to make decisions affecting their health and well being.
 The related support and wellness information listed below can play a role in treatment options.